LiMuon: Light and Fast Muon Optimizer for Large Models: Introduction

 \section{Introduction}

-Large models are widely used in many artificial intelligence tasks such as language understanding and generation~\citep{achiam2023gpt,liu2024deepseek}, which consists of a massive amount of parameters.
-Since training large models requires significant computational resources, designing optimizers that can efficiently train such models has received widespread attention.
+Large models are widely used in many machine learning tasks such as language understanding and generation~\citep{achiam2023gpt,gu2023mamba,liu2024deepseek}, which consists of a massive amount of parameters.
+Since training large models requires significant computational resources, designing efficient optimizers for training such models has received widespread attention.
 Recently, adaptive gradient methods such as Adam~\citep{kingma2014adam} and AdamW~\citep{loshchilov2017decoupled} have become standard choice for training large-scale models, which use their ability to dynamically adjust learning rates based on the first-order and second-order moment estimates.

-Recent some optimization algorithms~\citep{jordanmuon,an2025asgo,Tuddenham2022,gupta2018shampoo} have made significant progress by taking advantage of structures in large models, which have shown promising potential to outperform these standard adaptive gradient methods.
+Some optimization algorithms~\citep{Tuddenham2022,gupta2018shampoo,jordanmuon,an2025asgo} recently have made significant progress by taking advantage of structures in large models, which have shown promising potential to outperform these standard adaptive gradient methods.
 In fact, most of the parameters in neural networks are naturally represented as matrices or tensors.
 For example, the matrix-structured parameters appear in the query, key, and value matrices in attention mechanisms~\citep{vaswani2017attention}, and tensor-structured parameters appear in nuclear tensor of convolutional neural networks~\citep{krizhevsky2017imagenet}.
 A typical noteworthy optimization algorithm is the Muon optimizer~\citep{jordanmuon}, which updates matrix parameters with orthogonalized gradient momentum using Newton-Schulz iteration.
 It has demonstrated competitive empirical performance across diverse large language models (LLMs)~\citep{liu2025muon}.